 Sexual misconduct can happen to people of all ages, genders and sexualities, within or outside a relationship.
 Sexual misconduct is an abuse of power, and is never the fault of the person who experienced it.

-You can find more information on sexual assault and and sexual violence at 1800 RESPECT.
+You can find more information on sexual assault and and sexual violence by chatting to the University's Safer Communities Office or at 1800 RESPECT.

 Sexual harassment is any unwelcome conduct of a sexual nature which a reasonable person would expect would make the recipient feel offended, humiliated or intimidated.
 Sexual harassment can be verbal, non-verbal, written, graphic or physical.
 Sexual harassment can also be sexual misconduct.